 The answer, like most things in life, is “it depends.”

-However, about two-thirds answering the survey said that they saw a need for insurance, particularly for those with children.
+However, about 70 percent of those answering the survey said that they saw a need for insurance, particularly for those with children.

 Life insurance and your priorities